DUI in Arizona – Law, Penalty, and Defense

 Arizona DUI Consequences

 All DUI cases in Arizona are tried by a six-people jury.
 An individual may waive his or her jury trial rights and submit to a trial by a judge.
 Through the court, an individual may be convicted according to the number of prior offenses, if any, and the current circumstances of the DUI case.
-Which kind of drunk driving charge stands and an individual’s criminal history will play a role in his or her consequences.
+What kind of drunk driving charge stands and an individual’s criminal history will play a role in his or her consequences.

 Despite the kind of DUI conviction, an individual will nearly always have his or her driver’s license suspended.
 Punishments can include thousands of dollars in fines and jail time anywhere from a few days to several months.